juniorsundarCasual/TGT/vault/volume-5.chapter-396.md

 "I do it because it is necessary," Jean responded.
 "Her physique paints her as a target - a very desirable one at that.
 I am willing to go to any extent to protect her.
 I myself am incapable of causing harm - all the more reason for her to become stronger.
 You should know better than anyone just how horrible this world can be."

-"In that, I am in agreement with you," Rianna answered with a hum.
+"In that, I agree with you," Rianna answered with a hum.

 ____

 "Very duplicitous of you," Shay-Hade commented.

 "I am not lying to Kili," Rianna challenged.
-"You yourself witness just how explosively her body has evolved over the last month.
-The first month was used to convince the girl that her body is growing and developing.
+"You yourself witnessed just how explosively her body has evolved over the last month.
+The first month was used to convince the girl that her body was growing and developing.
 Once she realised that, then her physique slowly took over, resulting in this.
 What's so wrong with that?"

 "Nothing good comes quickly and easily," Shay-Hade said, as though he were narrating a phrase from memory.
 "My father once found a Salah'ddin in the desert in one of his hunts.
 For your information, the Salah'ddin is known to be the meadow of the desert because of how useful it is.
 The large herbivore is capable of travelling long distances without water or sustenance, just like a camel.
 It can tunnel into the desert sand, making it able to travel very quickly.
-Even the males produce milk, which is nutritious and long lasting.
+Even the males produce milk, which is nutritious and long-lasting.
 It lives for a very long time as a magical beast, but upon its demise, its meat is densely packed with nutrients.
 The Salah'ddin is a solitary creature, and extremely territorial.
 Yet this one just conveniently followed my father the moment it laid eyes on him."

 Shay-Hade paused and then said, "So, my father killed it.
 His hunting group cursed him for his actions, but the moment the creature took its last breath, it dissipated into dense black smoke and viscous liquid.
-It was Mimick!"
+It was a Mimick!
+He had saved the hunting party and quite possibly the entire village from a gruesome end."

-"My father always says, 'nothing good comes quickly and easily'," Shay-Hade reiterated.
+"My father always says, 'Nothing good comes quickly and easily'," Shay-Hade reiterated.
 "There are consequences to power gained too quickly."

-"But Kili is literally working for it, how is this a freebie?"
+"But Kili is working for it, how is this a freebie?"
 Rianna reasoned.

 "Even the most gifted of mages cannot celebrate the level of success the girl has displayed in this short time frame," Shay-Hade reminded.
-"It may all be going well now, but what of in the immediate or distant future?"
+"It may all be going well now, but what about in the immediate or distant future?"

 "What could possibly go wrong?"